 Remind Your Toddler About Safety Rules

-When your toddler runs off, it’s not just irritating for you, but dangerous for them as well.
+When your toddler runs off, it’s not just irritating for you but dangerous for them as well.

-Have a good talk to them and tell them that you want him to stop running away from you because it’s not safe for them to do so and that you worry that something bad will happen.
+Please have a good talk to them and tell them that you want him to stop running away from you because it’s not safe for them to do so and that you worry that something bad will happen.

 For instance, if you tell them that if they keep leaving the children’s area at the library, you are going home.
-If your toddler doesn’t listen, simply go home.
+If your toddler doesn’t listen, go home.

 If you insist on holding their hand when you cross the road, then apply this rule all the time.
 Hold their hand even if there is no traffic around.
 In other words, your rules must apply to all situations where your toddler is concerned.